ljwobker/jumpstamper/README.md

 pip3 install openpyxl ffmpeg-python
 ```

+Fonts for FFMpeg aren't exactly straightforward, it's very possible you'll have to adjust the code to find fonts that are installed on your particular system.
+The default font is set inside the `self.common_dt` parameter dictionary.
+On my Linux system, the line looks like this:
+`            'font' : 'Arial',`
+but I can get a LOT more specific if I want to:
+`            'fontfile' : '/usr/share/fonts/truetype/liberation/LiberationSans-Regular.ttf,'`
+One user reported that on a Mac, this line works:
+`            'fontfile' : '/Library/Fonts/Arial.ttf',`

 ### THEORY ###
 the script tries to at least *loosely* follow the ffmpeg config model, where you have an input file, a set of operations/transformations on that file, and an output file.
 A set of command line options and/or profiles are used to control the behavior.